MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 >     ('T => Unit is Adj + Ctl), 'T) => Unit
 > ```

-Similarly, <xref:Microsoft.Quantum.Canon.Bound> produces operations which apply a sequence of other operations in turn.
+Similarly, the <xref:Microsoft.Quantum.Canon.Bound> produces operations which apply a sequence of other operations in turn.
 For instance, the following are equivalent:

 ```qsharp